 But there is something even more striking, when we compare this throne to the throne of Tiglath-Pileser III, and to the throne of Ashurbanipal.

-To resolve this enigma, we have to go back to the siege of Lachish, back in 701 BCE.
+To resolve this enigma, we must learn from the siege of Lachish, back in 701 BCE.
 Why did Sennacherib campaign against the small kingdom of Judea?
 Because, unlike Ahaz the Judean king who paid a tribute to the Assyrian empire, his son Hezekiah took the opportunity of some political turmoil in the Assyrian rule to stop paying...
-The Bible says: Now in the fourteenth year of king Hezekiah did Sennacherib king of Assyria come up against all the fortified cities of Judah, and took them.
+The Bible says: Now in the fourteenth year of king Hezekiah did Sennacherib king of Assyria come up against all the fortified cities of Judah and took them.
 (II Kings 18:13)

 Poor king Hezekiah had not much choice.
 After taking all fortified cities, Sennacherib was now in Lachish, the last city to take before the Judean capital, Jerusalem...
 Hezekiah wanted to stop the destruction of his kingdom and make amend: And Hezekiah king of Judah sent to the king of Assyria to Lachish, saying: 'I have offended; return from me; that which you put on me will I bear.'
 And the king of Assyria appointed unto Hezekiah king of Judah three hundred talents of silver and thirty talents of gold.
 (II Kings 18:14)